shaofeihuang/ASTRAL/README.md

 - Python 3.8 or higher
 - pip package manager
-- API keys for at least one LLM provider (OpenAI, Anthropic, or Mistral)
+- API keys for at least one LLM provider (Gemini, Mistral, OpenAI, or Anthropic)

 ### Setup Instructions